georgiaewhitney/georgiaewhitney/README.md

 ### Here's my cheatsheet //

 - 🔭 I’m currently working on the Pre-Apprenticeship Course with Founders and Coders
-- 🌱 I’m currently learning/honing my markup skillset
+- 🌱 I’m currently learning all about thre wonders of testing - test, test, test
 - 🧩 I’m looking to collaborate on code review!
 - 🟩 I'm trying to keep my contribution graph green
 - 💬 Ask me about accessibility!
 I'm still learning, but I've spent a large portion of my career trying to make museums accessible